Riau Malays: Traditional clothing

-Malay clothes are common clothes for men that are used in general by Malays and their families in the archipelago, especially Riau.
-There are two types the first is a long sleeve shirt which has a raised stiff collar known as a collar Cekak Musang.
+Baju Melayu are common clothes for men that are used in general by Malays across Maritime Southeast Asia.
+There are two types of Baju Melayu namely Cekak Musang and Teluk Belanga which differs in the length of its sleeves, collar, number of pockets and buttons.
 A pair of shirts and pants are usually made of the same type of fabric, namely silk, cotton, or a mixture of polyester and cotton.
-Side cloth is a complementary cloth that is often used to mix and match with Malay clothes, either made of songket cloth or sarong.
+Baju Melayu is usually accompanied by sarong or Kain Pelikat which is a complementary cloth that is often used to mix and match with Malay clothes, either made of songket cloth or sarong.
 A black headgear commonly known as songkok or peci is worn to complete the outfit.

-As for women, it is kurung in the form of a long loose dress, consisting of a skirt and blouse.
+As for women, the traditional dress is called Baju kurung which is a form of a long loose dress, consisting of a skirt and blouse.
 Usually the skirt is made of a long cloth made of songket, sarong or batik with pleats on one side.